VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 4. Create your App by following [these instructions](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-container-images/#deploy-resource-using-a-container-image-as-the-source).

-5. Congratulations! 🎉 You have successfully built and deployed your API to App Platform.
-You can now access your API at the URL at the top of the app’s overview page.
+5. Congratulations!
+You have successfully built and deployed your API to App Platform.
+You can now access your API via the URL at the top of the app’s overview page 🎉

 ## Additional Resources